History of Our Professional Certification

 ABOVE AND BEYOND

-Our contribution to our clients represented more than knowing professional core competencies.
-When we interviewed candidates for both membership in ACEC and the MEECO Certification, we found that 100% of applicants were engaged in some form of pro-bono work and some volunteerism, this was consistent with their clients:
+- Our contribution to our clients represented more than knowing professional coaching core competencies.
+When we interviewed candidates for both membership in ACEC, we found that 100% of applicants were engaged in some form of pro-bono work and some volunteerism, this was consistent with their clients:

-The final two areas that we felt were important to include to support life-long learning were not just coaching core competencies and experience, volunteerism, business experience, and respect for the community.
-We felt given the warp speed of change in technology, which it was critical for our members to be encouraged to keep abreast of basic trends and basic know how to sustain their practice, specifically in Digital Marketing.
+We felt it was important to include to support for life-long learning were not only coaching core competencies and experience, volunteerism, business experience, and respect for the community were important.
+We felt given the warp speed of change in technology, which it was critical for our members to be encouraged to keep abreast of basic trends and basic know how to sustain their practice, specifically in digital marketing.

 After reviewing our requirements, we realized that our 80 CEU requirement over five years was equal to a postgraduate program—” Grand Master Corporate Executive Coach Certification in Executive Coaching (GMCEC)”

 As we continue to read that our industry is like the “Wild, Wild West,” untamed and confusing to the user.
 It is clear that additional level of qualification was needed for our industry.
 The Association of Corporate Executive Coaches was formed to support clarity of our riches which is comprised of professional experience, skills, training, and accomplishments while placing greater spotlight around the good that we do.
+It was formed to support coaches as “enterprise-wide business partners™” to their clients.
 Executive Coaches are complex both individually, and by profession, many of us have formal or informal knowledge in all areas of human capital space, for example, corporate training, recruitment, IO psychology, talent management and more.
 This wealth of knowledge and experience perhaps adds to confusion to our brand.
-However, the world seems to be catching up to our trailblazing.
+The world seems to be catching up to our trailblazing.

 Achievement of the MCEC identifies holders as master level corporate executive coaches who are “enterprise-wide business partners™”